This is a common question for vegans, and the answer is it depends.

 Before I do that, there are 2 main ingredients that you might see that make these foods not suitable for vegans:

-- Certain types of sugar – Honey is the big non-vegan sweetener to look out for.
+- Certain types of sugars/sweeteners – Honey is the big non-vegan sweetener to look out for.
 But many vegans try to avoid plain, white sugar added to foods since it is usually produced using animal bone char.

 Now let’s go through the individual types of “jelly” you might have in mind.

 Table of Contents